josephfosco/transport/README.md

 - Start the application by opening a terminal window and cd to the directory where transport is installed
 - At the terminal prompt type lein REPL
 - If you use the REPL, at this time you can start playing but will not be able to stop due to status information being printed to the console.
-- To be able to start and stop from the terminal, open an new terminal window (or tab), cd to the transport directory nad at the terminal prompt enter lein repl :connect <port REPL is running in other terminal window>
+- To be able to start and stop from the terminal, open an new terminal window (or tab), cd to the transport directory and at the terminal prompt enter lein repl :connect <port REPL is running in other terminal window>
 - Enter transport commands in the new terminal window
 - If you connect to the REPL using Emacs, you can start and stop from Emacs nrepl
 - In the clojure REPL or the Emacs nrepl: